 Regional Best Management Practices

-As noted in Section 2.9, regional best management practices (BMPs) must be submitted to the BCWMC for review if the intent is to use the BMPs to meet the BCWMC’s floodplain, rate control, or water quality requirements.
+As noted in Section 2.9, regional best management practices (BMPs) must be submitted to the BCWMC for review if the intent is to use the BMPs to meet the BCWMC’s floodplain, rate control, or water quality requirements and performance standards.
 One objective of providing regional BMPs may be to create floodplain, rate control and/or water quality credits that can be used by future developers, a city or others.

 The BCWMC will review proposed regional BMPs and submitted materials (per Sections 4, 5, and/or 6, and Section 7, as applicable) to determine the total amount of credits created by the regional BMP.
 Regional treatment approvals will include documentation of quantifiable pollutant removals associated with the project.

 The project proposer (likely the city) of regional BMPs is responsible for tracking and determining how the approved credits will be distributed to future projects.
-For future projects that are required to meet the BCWMC stormwater requirements, credits must be applied consistently with the Design Sequence Flow Chart, shown in Appendix A. A separate application will be required for all future projects where the regional treatment credits are to be applied.
+For future projects that are required to meet the BCWMC stormwater requirements and performance standards, credits must be applied consistently with the Design Sequence Flow Chart, shown in Appendix A. A separate application will be required for all future projects where the regional treatment credits are to be applied.
 These applications must include reporting on the stormwater credits used to date and the remaining credits available within the regional facility.

 Definitions1